We look forward to seeing you at our new location!

 Monday–Friday: 9 a.m.–4 p.m.

 If you’ve decided to remove your breast implants—for whatever reason—finding a plastic surgeon with the expertise to perform this technically demanding procedure is important.
 Dr. Oscar Masters is a board-certified plastic surgeon with years of experience performing complex breast surgery procedures.
-He specializes in breast implant removal (explant surgery) at his Oklahoma City (OKC) practice.
+He is highly proficient in breast implant removal (explant surgery) at his Oklahoma City (OKC) practice.

 Often, the choice to remove breast implants involves mixed emotions, and Dr. Masters approaches the consultation with compassion and empathy about your decision.
 He spends the necessary time to understand why you want to remove your implants and discusses your expectations and goals.
 Engaging in an honest conversation during the consultation leads to successful results.